SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 tags: [benchmark, performance, score, compute power]
 ---

-First of all, we admin that picking the right method, tool, and setting up a reproducible, authentic environment to evaluate the performance of a cloud server (sometimes with variable/shared resources) is hard, if not impossible.
+First of all, we admit that picking the right method, tool, and setting up a reproducible, authentic environment to evaluate the performance of a cloud server (sometimes with variable/shared resources) is hard, if not impossible.
 However, acknowledging the known